amudi/dse-parse-ios/README.md

 I am assuming you already have a Facebook Application, and a Parse application with your Facebook Application credentials set up.

-1. Modify `AMGAppDelegate.m` so it includes your Parse Credentials.
+Modify `AMGAppDelegate.m` so it includes your Parse Credentials.

 ```objective-c
     [Parse setApplicationId:@"YOUR_APP_ID"
                   clientKey:@"YOUR_CLIENT_KEY"];
 ```

-2. Modify `dse-parse-ios-Info.plist` to include your Facebook Applciation credentials under `FacebookAppID` and `URL Types`, and your Facebook Application Name under `FacebookDisplayName`
+Modify `dse-parse-ios-Info.plist` to include your Facebook Applciation credentials under `FacebookAppID` and `URL Types`, and your Facebook Application Name under `FacebookDisplayName`.
-3. Run the project.
+Run the project.
 It should Just Work!

 ## Extending the UI

 There's pre built functionality for Parse under this Project, but should you need to add anything else:

-1. On `AMGParseSampleSource.h`, add a new value to `ParseSampleEnum`, for example `MY_NEW_AWESEOME_SAMPLE`:
+### On `AMGParseSampleSource.h`, add a new value to `ParseSampleEnum`, for example `MY_NEW_AWESEOME_SAMPLE`:

 ```objective-c
 typedef enum {